deeppavlov/chatsky/docs/source/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most capabilities of DFF can also be explored in the ``Tutorials``
 section.
-These interactive files dynamically showcase both the basic
+These interactive files dynamically showcase how different
-and the complex aspects of the functionality.
+modules and classes of the framework interact.

 :doc:`Examples <./examples>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~